nojnhuh/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 remediation strategy of an unhealthy device also becomes mixed in with all of the other attributes of a device, making their relationship less clear even if the attributes have similar names.

+### New DeviceHealth Resource

+Instead of encoding new health information in a ResourceSlice, the same information could be represented in a new API type named DeviceHealth.
+An unhealthy device

 ### Standardized Events